Frequently Asked Questions

 Ultrasound impressions are not definitive.

-When the gender of an unborn child is unknown, and adoptive parents are interested in only a boy, or only a girl, they may ask the birthmother if she is willing to undergo an ultrasound at their expense.
+When the gender of an unborn child is unknown, and adoptive parents are interested in only a boy, or only a girl, they may ask the expectant mother if she is willing to have an ultrasound or DNA test at their expense.

 PAPs must understand that ultrasound is a diagnostic tool by which the technician and/or physician might offer to state the suspected gender of the child.
 However, there is no guarantee concerning the declaration of gender.
 There is a margin of error in gender determination by ultrasound due to fetal anatomy and/or experience of the technician and/or physician interpreting the ultrasound.